 South Carolina has around 187 miles of coastline, with 2876 miles of shoreline, ranking it as one of the top 11 states for outer coast in the US.

-Johnston, South Carolina, is said to have the honour of being the ‘capital of the world’ when it comes to peach growth.
+Johnston, South Carolina, is said to have the honor of being the ‘capital of the world’ when it comes to peach growth.

 South Carolina has its own island which is famous for being home to over 3,500 primates.
 Fittingly, it is called Monkey Island, and has a unique free-range colony of rhesus monkeys.